quinn-dougherty/declare/README.md

 |  `yoneda`  | hercules ci, jellyfin (onprem)                |
 |  `cofix`   | just `homeManagerConfiguration` for an ubuntu |

+There's a bunch of dead code in here, inactive modules and even inactive hosts.

 ## Developer shells

 I have very basic shells for modest and generic projects in rust, js, python, coq, ocaml, haskell.
 Suitable for bootstrapping.